ric2b/Vivaldi-browser/chromium/docs/parsing_test_results.md

 * *android_compile_dbg* is a compile-only [no tests] build of Chromium for Android, using the *debug* configuration.
-* *android-kitkat-arm-rel* builds and runs tests for Chromium for Android, using the *release* configuration on a kitkat device.
+* *android-lollipop-arm-rel* builds and runs tests for Chromium for Android, using the *release* configuration on a lollipop device.
 * *win7-rel* builds and runs tests for Chromium on Windows, using the release configuration on a Windows 7 device. *ng* stands for next generation, but this has no meaning as the previous generation was already